lebaston100/MIDItoOBS/README.md

 ### Device Management

-If you run the setup another time after the inital configuration you will get a dialog at startup where you can select if you want to go to the device management (1) or just continue adding new button/fader assignments with the already configured devices (2).
+If you run the setup another time after the initial configuration you will get a dialog at startup where you can select if you want to go to the device management (1) or just continue adding new button/fader assignments with the already configured devices (2).

 If you select 1 you have a few options:
 - 1: Move the assignments from one device over to another.
 This can help when you plug the controller into another USB port and then shows up under a different name (e.g. "Devicename 1" instead of "Devicename")